johanbluecreek/ryck/README.md

     - figure out all the language names
   - to change 'game'
     - figure out all the 'game' names
+  - Sorting option (now just random, but also popularity, others?)
 * proper keys (borrow from [reddytt](https://github.com/johanbluecreek/reddytt)) for exiting
 * saving option to remember a good stream
 * bundle the client-ID somehow